Skip to content

 }

 This URL serves an RFC 5545 iCalendar feed that updates automatically as events are created, modified, or deleted.
+Event reminders are emitted as VALARM components, so subscribed calendar apps show the alarm at the configured time before each event.

 Get the ical_url from the calendar response, or retrieve it with: